Okuda Hiroko

-Okuda Hiroko (奥田 広子) is the Japanese inventor and musicologist who, at the start of her career in 1980 composed the rhythm and bass preset backing tracks included in Casio's electronic keyboards.
-These included the "rock" rhythm, which became the ubiquitous Sleng Teng Riddim, heralded the Ragga movement, and has since underpinned hundreds of hit reggae songs.
-Okuda and Casio have allowed her backing-rhythm work to proliferate under a free attribution-only license, which have contributed to their popularity and widespread use.
-She holds more than a dozen patents in the fields of electronic musical instruments and presently works at the intersection of electronic music and visual art.
+Okuda Hiroko (奥田 広子) is a Japanese inventor and musicologist.
+At the start of her career in 1980, she composed the rhythm and bass preset backing tracks included in Casio's electronic keyboards.
+These included the "rock" rhythm, which became the ubiquitous Sleng Teng Riddim, heralded the ragga movement, and has since underpinned hundreds of hit reggae songs.
+Okuda and Casio have allowed her backing-rhythm work to proliferate under a free attribution-only license, which have contributed to their widespread use.
+Okuda holds more than a dozen patents in the fields of electronic musical instruments and presently works at the intersection of electronic music and visual art.

 Childhood and education

 Okuda, a pianist from childhood, became a fan of British rock music in middle school, and this developed into a deep interest in Jamaican reggae in the 1970s.
 Okuda attended a musical high school, and then Kunitachi College of Music, where she studied musicology with an emphasis on Reggae, the topic upon which she wrote her graduation thesis.
 While a college student in 1979, Okuda attended several of Bob Marley's concerts, on his only visit to Japan.

 "Reggae is generally agreed to lie at the roots of hip-hop and rap and other styles of DJ music.
 The music also had a huge influence on British rock.
 The lyrics had a strong social and political message, but they were performed in this light, breezy style.
 I think that contrast was what attracted me to the music."